 - If you want to apply online, you must not have had a claim for disability benefits denied in the previous 60 days, and you cannot already be receiving any Social Security benefits on your own earnings record.

-- Unlike with retirement benefits, your age does not affect your SSDI benefit.
+- Unlike with retirement benefits, there is no minimum age to collect SSDI.
 If your disability claim is approved, your payment is calculated as if you had reached full retirement age (the age at which you can receive 100 percent of the benefit you are entitled to, based on your earnings history).

 - “Substantial gainful activity” is defined by a cap on work income that changes annually based on national wage trends.
-In 2021 the limit is $1,310 a month ($2,190 a month for the statutorily blind).
-Outside of trial work periods and programs designed to help SSDI recipients get back into the labor force, you cannot collect disability if you are earning more.
+In 2023 the limit is $1,470 a month ($2,460 a month for the statutorily blind).
+Outside of trial work periods and other programs designed to help SSDI recipients get back into the labor force, you cannot collect disability if you are earning more.